mjedmonds/mjedmonds.github.io/CS80/notes_md/ch15_xml.md

 ## DTD

 - Follows Extended Backus-Naur Form (EBNF) grammar
-  - Basically a lis of production rules for what makes up a valid document
+  - Basically a list of production rules for what makes up a valid document
   - E.g. a sentence is a `SUBJECT` followed by a `PREDICATE`, but also has many optional arguments
   - A *context-free grammar* (CGF) to recursively write rules to generate patterns
     - Technically, English is not a context-free grammar